 The same fall, W. D. Marr built a house and blacksmith shop, and Mr. Reddington built a livery stable.
 On January 29, 1880, the town received a post office with George Bulkley as Postmaster.
 The next month, the firm Ritz & Putnam opened its first general store.
 The first physician in the new town was J. J. Lemon, who was soon followed by B. F. Pugh and Andrew Edmiston.
 A. M. Hunter, who came in 1881, was the first representative of the legal profession.

 St. Louis and San Francisco Railway ran their first train to Fredonia on the evening of Saturday, December 13, 1879, and the next day opened the depot and telegraph office.
 The first edition of the Fall River Times was issued in September 1881 by N. Powell, and the first school, a subscription school, began at about the same time, with B. F. McVey teaching the students.

 The following spring, a public school was taught in a rented room by L. H. Johnson, and a class of 60 gathered together.
 No attempt was made to have a fall term in 1882, as the new school building was not completed.
 However, the two-room school with accommodations for over 120 students would be ready.

-At this time, the town boasted a population of nearly 300 people, three general stores, two hardware stores, four grocery stores, a hotel, a meat market, a wagon shop and livery, a drug store, furniture maker, millinery store, a billiard hall, harness shop and two blacksmith shops.
+At this time, the town boasted a population of nearly 300 people, three general stores, two hardware stores, four grocery stores, a hotel, a meat market, a wagon shop and livery, a drug store, a furniture maker, a millinery store, a billiard hall, harness shop, and two blacksmith shops.
 However, there was still no church, though several groups had been organized and held lots for building.